 Parameters Meaning Write access Activates/deactivates the write access to the MMS server.
 Possible values: marked The write access to the MMS server is activated.
 This setting allows you to change the device settings using the IEC 61850 MMS protocol. unmarked (default setting) The write access to the MMS server is deactivated.
 The MMS server is accessible as read-only.

-Parameters Meaning Technical key Specifies the IED name.
+Technical key Specifies the IED name.
 The IED name is eligible independently of the system name.
-Possible values: Alphanumeric ASCII character string with 032 characters The following characters are allowed: - 09 azAZ (default setting: KEY) To get the MMS server to use the IED name, click the 🗸 button and restart the MMS server.
+Possible values: Alphanumeric ASCII character string with 032 characters The following characters are allowed: - - 09 - az - AZ (default setting: KEY) To get the MMS server to use the IED name, click the button and restart the MMS server.
 The connection to connected clients is then interrupted.

-TCP port Specifies TCP port for MMS server access.
+Parameters Meaning TCP port Specifies TCP port for MMS server access.
 Possible values: ▶ 165535 (default setting: 102) Exception: Port 2222 is reserved for internal functions.
 Note: The server restarts automatically after you change the port.
 In the process, the device terminates open connections to the server.
 Sessions (max.)
 Specifies the maximum number of MMS server connections.
 Possible values: ▶ 115 (default setting: 5)

 Parameters Meaning Status Displays the current IEC61850-MMS server status.
-Possible values: unavailable starting running stopping halted error
+Possible values: unavailable starting running stopping halted error Active sessions Displays the number of active MMS server connections.

-Button Meaning

-≡ Displays a sub menu with the following items.

-Download Copies the ICD file to your PC.
+Button Meaning Download Copies the ICD file to your PC.